Ernest of Bavaria (1500–1560): Pledge Lord of Glatz

-When the end of his ecclesiastical career loomed, Ernest purchased the County of Glatz from John III of Pernstein in 1549.
+When the end of his ecclesiastical career loomed, Ernest purchased the County of Glatz from Jan IV of Pernštejn in 1549.
 In 1549, Glatz was considered part of Bohemia.
 Included in the purchase was the Lordship of Hummel, which Ernest gave to his son Eustace on 10 December 1549.
 Eustace was his illegitimate son, until he was legitimized as a noble descendant of Ernest by Pope Julius III in 1550.
 In 1546, Ernest was accepted by the Estates of Bohemia as a landed subject.

 Ernest settled permanently in Glatz in 1556.
 He did not resume hist former economic and business activities.
 Although he no longer held an ecclesiastical office, he committed himself to the Counter Reformation and in 1558, he and Emperor Ferdinand I, called a synod.
 The primary aim of this synod was to test the beliefs of the clergy.
 A questionnaire had been developed by the Cistercian abbots John of Grüssau and Leonhard of Fürstenfeld.

 Ernest also reformed the administration of Glatz, employing qualified officials, whom he had brought with him from Salzburg and Bavaria.
 He expanded the castle of Glatz.
 His purchase of Glatz included the privilege to mint coins, so he started minting coins showing the Bohemian lion on one side and the coats of arms of Palatinate-Zweibrücken, the Duchy of Bavaria and the County of Glatz on the other side.

 To round off his possessions, Ernest purchased in 1556 the East Bohemian Lordships of Rychnov nad Kněžnou, Litice Castle, Potštejn, Solnice and Černíkovice.

 Ernest died in 1560 and was buried in Glatz.
 A short time later, however, his body was transferred to Munich and buried in the Wittelsbach crypt in the Church of Our Lady.
 The pledge lordship of Glatz was inherited by his nephew Albert V, who sold it to Maximilian II in 1567.